flolu/centsideas/misc/docs/microk8s.md

 Will return the auth token.
 Paste the token into the login screen and now you should be able to access the dashboard.

-# TODO document how to switch kubectl cluster from microk8s to gke and vice verca

 [1]: https://microk8s.io/docs/addon-dashboard